-Other employees of the University (principally civil service personnel) participate in the Employees' Retirement System of the State of Rhode Island (ERSRI), a multiple-employer, cost-sharing, public employee retirement system.
-The plan provides retirement and disability benefits, annual cost-of-living adjustments (COLA), and death benefits to plan members and beneficiaries.
-The level of benefits provided to state employees is established by Chapter 36-10 of the General Laws which is subject to amendment by the general assembly.
-The System issues a publicly available financial report that includes financial statements and required supplementary information for plans administered by the system.
-The report may be obtained by writing to the Employees' Retirement System, 50 Service Ave., Warwick, RI 02886.
+Other employees of the University (principally civil service personnel) participate in a cost-sharing multiple-employer defined benefit pension plan administered by the State of Rhode Island Employees' Retirement System (ERS).
+The plan provides retirement and disability benefits and death benefits to plan members and beneficiaries.
+The level of benefits provided to state employees is established by Chapter 36-10 of the General Laws, which is subject to amendment by the General Assembly.